nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 1. If `children` is indeed a render function, it calls that function and passes the `forwardProps` as an argument.
 The result of the render function is then returned.
-2. If `children` is not a render function, then that means it contains the content of the button.
+2. If `children` is not a render function, that means it contains the content of the button.
 In this case, the implementation returns a `<button>` element.
 It spreads the `forwardProps` first, followed by the `restProps` (any HTML button props that might have been provided).
 Finally, it ensures that the `ref` and `children` are forwarded properly.

 ```tsx
 import { ComponentType, forwardRef } from "react";